Midnighters trilogy: Desdemona ("Dess")

-She is the only Midnighter who is not dating someone, and although bothered by it, it doesn’t consume her.
+She is the only Midnighter who is not dating someone.
+She is bothered by it, but it does not consume her.

-Dess has an extreme dislike for Mindcaster, Melissa, whom she thinks to be manipulative, nasty and bordering insane.
+Dess has an extreme dislike for Mindcaster, Melissa, whom she thinks to be manipulative, nasty, and bordering insanity.
 In the epilogue, she acknowledges that her hatred towards Melissa has "evaporated."

 Rex Greene

-Rex is the only natural born Midnighter in the group, a Seer, and can read The Lore, which is the history of all Midnighters in Bixby.
+Rex is the only natural-born Midnighter in the group, a Seer, and can read The Lore, which is the history of all Midnighters in Bixby.
 During the day, he wears glasses.
-Without them, he can see the other Midnighters and anything touched by Darklings or Slithers in a strange focus, while everything else is blurry.
-Rex loses his need for glasses at the end of Touching Darkness, after the Darklings turn him into one of them, making him able to go without them during Blue Noon.
+Without them, he can see the other Midnighters and anything touched by Darklings or Slithers in a strange focus, and everything else is blurry.
+Rex loses his need for glasses at the end of Touching Darkness after the Darklings turn him into one of them, which makes him able to go without them during Blue Noon.
 He is the self-imposed leader of the group because he is the seer and he enjoys being in control.

 After Rex is changed into a Halfling, he begins to struggle with the Darkling forces inside of him.
-When he returns to school, he begins to view his classmates as prey, noting that they look “delicious”.
-Rex also finds himself hating and being incredibly uncomfortable around all human things and often describes things made by humans as “clever”.
+When he returns to school, he begins to view his classmates as prey and notes that they look "delicious."
+Rex also finds himself hating and being incredibly uncomfortable around all human things and often describes things made by humans as "clever."

-Melissa is his best and oldest friend, and he has known her since age 8.
+Melissa is his best and oldest friend, and he has known her since they were 8.

 Over the course of the series, Rex and Melissa develop a romantic relationship.

 Jonathan Martinez

 Jonathan is an acrobat.
 During the Blue Time, Jonathan's personal gravity is reduced, increasing his jumping distance dramatically.
-Jonathan enjoys the freedom this allows him and, in turn, dislikes regular time.
-By making physical contact, Jonathan is able to share the effects of reduced gravity with both people and objects.
-Unlike the powers of Dess, Rex and Melissa, Jonathan's acrobatic skills only function during the Blue Time.
-Because of this his movement back into real time is more physically intense, as he must readjust to regular gravity.
+Jonathan enjoys the freedom this allows him and in turn dislikes regular time.
+By making physical contact, Jonathan can share the effects of reduced gravity with both people and objects.
+Unlike the powers of Dess, Rex, and Melissa, Jonathan's acrobatic skills function only during the Blue Time.
+That makes his movement back into real time more physically intense, as he must readjust to regular gravity.

 He is constantly in trouble with the police and has spent a weekend in police custody after being caught during curfew hours with Jessica.
-His father has also been to jail, though the specifics are left untold.
+His father has also been to jail, but the specifics are left untold.

-Before the events of The Secret Hour, Jonathan rarely associates with any of the other Midnighters, due to a personality conflict with Rex.
+Before the events of The Secret Hour, Jonathan rarely associates with any of the other Midnighters because of a personality conflict with Rex.

 Over the course of the series, Jonathan develops a romantic relationship with Jessica.

 He gave Jessica his mother's bracelet in the book, The Secret Hour.